 The complete analysis of a possible constitutional amendment in a single paper is not a feasible task.
 The aim of this paper is to examine certain parameters of a possible constitutional amendment in Greece.
-This amendment should not be directed by the "madness of the crisis", but try to forward radical changes that effectively deal with structural problems in the democratic function of the institutions.
+This amendment should not be directed by the crisis, but the latter shall be perceived as an opportunity to try to forward radical changes that effectively deal with structural problems in the democratic function of the institutions.
 As a result, an initiative for the gradual restoration of political trust to institutions will be provided.
 Additionally, the modernization of provisions regarding a more complete protection of fundamental rights will be examined as a crucial matter in state-citizen relations.
-Methodologically, the paper will focus on the analysis of pivotal provisions that should be revised on the basis of the aforementioned reasoning.